htammen/openui5-licensecode_input/README.md

 | valueStateText | string | null | Text to display under the control if validation of value failed
 | controlCount | int | 4 | Number of inner controls (input fields) to display and use for this control
 | singleControlLength | int | 4 | Length of each inner control (input field).
 Means: how many characters are allowed in each input field

+## Run demo locally

+To run the demo application locally after you have cloned the repo to your local computer you should
+- `npm install`
+- `npm run build`
+- `npm run demo`

 ## Author